Canada Post Disruption Alert Level: MEDIUM

 You must first obtain a parcel designation, as described above.

 If Surveyor General Operations staff seek amendments to the survey plan, the applicant will be notified of the required changes by email.
-The revised survey plan can be attached to the original unsigned CLRS form, the form electronically signed, and then re-submitted through EFS.
+SurveyHub can be used to create a new plan variation, where the amended plan can be uploaded, and appended to an updated, electronically signed CLRS form and re-submitted through EFS.
+Alternatively, the revised survey plan can be attached to the original unsigned CLRS PDF form, the form can be electronically signed, and then re-submitted through EFS.

 If the survey was conducted as the result of a direct contract with a provincial Crown ministry, this must be indicated in the “Explanatory Notes” field on the CLRS form.
 In these instances, the “Deduct LTSA Fees” checkbox on the form should be unchecked because surveys conducted under contract with provincial ministries are exempt from survey plan submission fees.